Professor Freddie Flynn Bursary Prizes

 If you're a trainee and would like to attend the Association for Clinical Biochemistry and Laboratory Medicine’s (ACB) annual national scientific and education meeting event, you can apply for funding from the College.

-The Professor Freddie Flynn Bursary Prizes award up to four bursaries of up to £600 each for trainees to attend the event, which will be happening at the UKMedLab22 event.
+The Professor Freddie Flynn Bursary Prizes award up to five bursaries of up to £750 each for trainees attending the full two-day UKMedLab22 conference between 7-9 November 2022.

 Who can apply?

 Applicants are accepted from medical or clinical scientist trainees on recognised UK training programmes, in either laboratory or clinical aspects of Clinical Biochemistry/ Chemical Pathology.
 The award will be made only once to any individual.
 However, unsuccessful applicants may reapply at subsequent rounds.

 Each bursary covers up to £600 of transport and accommodation costs.
 The award will be paid retrospectively on presentation of receipts and your event write-up (see below).
 The Association for Clinical Biochemistry have kindly agreed to provide the award holders with complimentary registration to the UKMedLab22 event.